A Sacred Abode of Historic Temples

 The Origin Sri Someshwara Temple

-Sri Someshwara Temple is a historical temple built by Rajaraja of Cholas.
+Sri Someshwara Temple is a historical temple built by King Rajaraja of the Chola dynasty.
 It is located within the premises of Sri Suttur Math.
 This temple was first renovated by H.H.
 Mantra Maharshi Jagadguru Sri Shivarathreeshwara Mahaswamiji in 1935.
 The temple was renovated for the second time by Sri Math in 2005.

-The statue of Shankara Narayana is the unique feature of this temple.
-In this statue, both Shiva and Narayana are fused together (Consisting half of Shiva and half of Narayana).
-Parivar deities, viz.
-Amruteshwari, Ganesha, Dakshina Murthy, Mahavishnu, Brahma, Chandikeshwara, Subramanya and Veerabhadra are also in the temple.
+The deity of this temple is the incarnation of Shankara Narayana (the fusion of both Shiva and Vishnu).
+The deities of Amrutheshwari, Ganesha, Dakshina Murthy, Mahavishnu, Brahma, Chandikeshwara, Subramanya and Veerabhadra are also in the temple.

 Sri Narayanaswamy Temple

 Sri Narayanaswamy Temple is one of the oldest temples at Suttur.
-The 4 feet idol of Narayanswamy was installed in 1169 by Sri Lakshmaiah, a commander in the Hoysala army.
-Earlier, this temple was located in the middle of the village.
-It was shifted closer to the banks of the Kapila River and was rebuilt by the Math in 2005.
+The 4 feet idol of Narayanaswamy was installed in 1169 by Sri Lakshmaiah, a commander in the Hoysala army.
+Earlier, this temple was in the middle of the village.
+It was shifted closer to the banks of the river Kapila and was rebuilt by the Math in 2005.

 There are also many small temples, namely Basvaeshwara, Ganesha and Bisilu Maramma, etc. located at Suttur.